2012 Lexus RX 350 Expert Review:New Car Test Drive

 The RX is an easy SUV to see out of, and fairly easy to keep track of the area around the vehicle when backing up or parking.
 Driver visibility is enhanced by small windows in the A-pillar, and by small TV cameras that track the rear and passenger-side of the RX.
 One camera is located in the right side mirror, the other in the rear bumper.
 We found we could toggle between the two views, front and side, to see how close we were to the curb or pedestrians.

-We found the RX to be a relaxed and comfortable ride, so we spent time trying out some of the new electronics systems.
+We found the RX to be a relaxed and comfortable ride, so we spent time trying out some of its electronics systems.

 We actuated the heads up display and found it makes it easy to stick to speed limits in unfamiliar ground.
 Bright white, high-contrast figures were easy to read, even heading into sunlight.
 It's the best we've seen so far.
 It's possible to project the display anywhere on the windshield; we liked it best low and to the left.

-The hybrid brake system uses the same ventilated four-wheel discs in the RX 350, but has an electronically controlled regenerative brake feature that charges the batteries when the brakes are applied gently.
+The hybrid brake system uses the same ventilated four-wheel discs as the RX 350, but has an electronically controlled regenerative brake feature that charges the batteries when the brakes are applied gently.
 The hybrid system includes ABS, Electronic Brake-force Distribution (EBD), Brake Assist and more important, Vehicle Dynamics Integrated Management system (VDIM) as standard equipment.
-We've tested VDIM on controlled proving-grounds settings, and consider it a remarkable safety system.
-It's also available on the RX 350 as an option.
+As we said before, we've tested VDIM on controlled proving-grounds settings, and consider it a remarkable safety system.

 The hybrid can drive in three modes: Normal, Eco for best mileage, and EV Mode which allows the vehicle to operate on battery only.
 Lexus tech sources estimate the EV-only mode operating distance at about a mile.
-The EV feature is aimed at allowing the RX to be used as an electric car in closed urban areas where internal combustion engines are banned altogether, such as in Europe.
+The EV feature is aimed at allowing the RX to be used as an electric car in closed urban areas where internal combustion engines are banned altogether, such as in parts of some European cities.

-John Stewart filed this report to NewCarTestDrive.com from Sonoma, California.
+NewCarTestDrive.com correspondent John Stewart filed this report from southern California.
+John F. Katz also reported from south-central Pennsylvania.

 Options As Tested